 Our mission is to help you and those who are closely related to Autism Spectrum Disorder.
 The early the intervention, the better.
 (5) In the next ten years, over 500,000 teens on the spectrum will become adults and age out of school-based ASD services.
 (6) Therefore, the need for awareness is crucial for continued research and treatments, especially since early treatment and therapy can help the behavioral and social skills for a child with autism.

 As ASD awareness increases, more charities are being founded to help with research and additional resources:

 Autism Speaks is responsible for the international events “Light It Up Blue” and the Autism Speaks Walk program.
 This walk is the largest fundraiser event for autism awareness, which has raised over $300 million towards advocacy, research, and services for those with the condition.

-April is designated as National Autism Awareness Month, with Tuesday, while April 2 is National Autism Awareness Day.
-During this time, many of the aforementioned organizations and charities host events and promote social media campaigns to bring attention to the disorder.
+April is the month to celebrate ASD awareness, with April as National Autism Awareness Month, and April 2nd as National Autism Awareness Day.
+Many charities and organizations will host events, fundraisers, and promote campaigns to bring attention to ASD.

 The autism awareness colors represented by ASD include blue, and multi-colored puzzle pieces, which was created by the Autism Society.
 These ASD ribbons have a noticeable pattern that represents the complexity of the spectrum disorder, with each shape and color reflecting the diversity of the families associated with the disorder.

 Demonstrating your support in your community is easy.
 Besides donating to charity, participating in runs, or raising money for the cause, colorful bumper stickers, t-shirts, and silicone bracelets or wristbands are excellent ways to show your advocacy.
 You can decorate your blue or multi-colored puzzle reminder band today with rapidwristbands.com.